-Already in the seventeenth century a chapel dedicated to Our Lady of Carmen was built in the square of what is now "Les Campes", although it was later demolished in 1810 by agreement of the brother brothers of the Brotherhood of Carmen as it served as a parapet for the French.
-His altarpiece and his image changed from a place of worship, to the parochial temple that was burned in the 36 revolt.
+Already in the seventeenth century A chapel dedicated to Our Lady of Carmen was built in the square of what is now «Les Campes», although it was later demolished in 1810 by agreement of the brotherhoods of the Brotherhood of Carmen as it served as a parapet to the French.
+Its altarpiece and its image changed the place of worship, then going to the parish temple that was burned in the revolt of the 36.

 The celebration was always reserved for the Sunday following the 16 of July of each year, and because of the high number of brotherhood of the brotherhood, the party was repeated the next Tuesday, smaller, and therefore the llamban "Carmine".

 The image of the hermitage was taken out in procession so that everyone could see it.
 The huge crowd and the pilgrims adored her in the shade of old chestnut trees.
-Farewell, the traditional dance of the Prima Dance, with the refrain "viva la Virgen del Carmen".
-Eel empanadas replenished the pilgrims' forces.
+Farewell, the traditional dance of the Prima Dance, with the refrain "Long live the Virgin of Carmen."
+The eel empanadas replenished the forces of the pilgrims.

 Over time, some things have changed, at the beginning of the 20th century the Music Band announced the beginning of the festivities, the first festival was always held in the church square until in the 20 years the creation of the park changed the physiognomy of the Pola and the party.